 • Red, swollen or tender gums

 • Bleeding while brushing, flossing, or when eating certain foods

-• Gums that are receding (pulling away from the teeth) or make the appear teeth longer than normal
+• Gums that pull away from the teeth (recede) or make the teeth appear longer than normal

 • Loose or separating teeth

-• Pus between your gums and teeth
+• Pus pockets that form between gums and teeth

 • Sores in your mouth